neelmitra/avsmqtt/instructions/lab3.md

         - *"set crib speed HIGH"*
             - this should update the desired state of the crib speed to "HIGH".

-9. Go to [AWS IoT Console](https://console.aws.amazon.com/iot/) and select Manage -> Things -> click the NXP device.
-    -   Click on the shadow option on the left pane and see the shadow document updated with desired state set to HIGH.

 Congratulations!
 You now have configured your hardware device to interact with custom Alexa skills.
 You have also used IoT shadow to change the status of your device using voice commands.